-A quick Google search will reveals endless articles on how we can boost our immune system but is there actually any science behind them?
+A quick Google search will reveal endless articles on how we can boost our immune system but is there actually any science behind them?
 I took a look at the evidence…

 Vitamin C has many important functions in the body.
-It is an antioxidant meaning that it helps to fight free radicals which may contribute to aging and disease development.
-Moreover, Vitamin C is essential for the development of collagen in the body which plays a role in would healing.
+It is an antioxidant meaning that it helps to fight free radicals which may contribute to ageing and disease development.
+Moreover, Vitamin C is essential for the development of collagen in the body which leads to healthy nails, hair, skin and other benefits.

 Oranges, pepper, berries and broccoli all contain high levels of vitamin C. Why not help your body meet its vitamin C requirements by including more of these foods in your diet?
 DropChef have added a delicious new Chicken and Broccoli Pasta Bake to the menu – key an eye out!

 Zinc deficiency can have an effect on the natural activity of the immune system.
 A number of studies have concluded that taking a zinc supplement can lessen the duration and intensity of the common cold.
 However, other studies have shown no effect.

 If you wish to try a zinc supplement, those containing zinc acetate, as opposed to other forms of zinc, seem to be most effective.
 On the other hand, if you wish to get your zinc through diet alone, try adding more oysters, beans, legumes, oats, nuts and seeds to your diet.
 Why not try the Spiced Sweet Potato, Butter Bean and Broccoli Stew from DropChef ?

 Amy Meegan, BSc (Hons) Human Nutrition, UCD